The CDRC has put together some useful instructions to support day-to-day functionality, these includes:

 If you have a centrally managed clinical tree – ask your administrator to add the CDRC Index view to the clinical tree.

 If you manage your own clinical tree, right click on any item in the tree and choose Customise Tree.
 Then add the CDRC Index view

 Joining the DCS organisation group provides access to all of the CDRC resources.
-Use of these resources is optional.
-However, there are two elements of the CDRC that make changes to your system automatically, one of which is Automatic Protocols.
+Use of these resources are optional.

 The CDRC includes a number of Automatic Protocols that are intended to improve patient safety, coding accuracy and efficiency.

-These protocols can be turned off at your unit quickly and easily if you do not want them.
+These protocols can be disabled and enabled at your unit quickly and easily.

 The CDRC includes a module for providing information to patients.
 Many disease specific templates have patient information and links embedded into them.
 This section covers the overarching patient information resources.